roboscienceorg/robolib/DesignDoc/source/prototypes.rst

 Most of this Sprint was spent finishing up testing problems for the functions that we had that already existed, as well as looking at diffrent ways of distributing this program.
-Since this is an open source Project, the first meeting back was used to decide on a couple of different licenses we could use.
+Since this is an open source project, the first meeting back was used to decide on a couple of different licenses we could use.

 Sprint Backlog
 ~~~~~~~~~~~~~~